-- Requires, on or before September 30, 2017, every city, county, or city and county with a population of 200,000 or more residents, and on or before January 31, 2018, every city, county, or city and county with a population of less than 200,000 residents, to make all documentation and forms associated with the permitting of advanced energy storage available on a publicly accessible Internet Web site, if the city, county, or city and county has an Internet Web site. - 2) Requires every city, county, or city and county to allow for electronic submission of a permit application and associated documentation for advanced energy storage installations, and to authorize the electronic signature on all forms, applications, and other documentation in lieu of a wet signature by an applicant. - 3) Prohibits any fee charged for the permitting or inspection of an advanced energy storage installation from being calculated based on the value of the installation or any other factor not directly associated with the cost to issue the permit. - 4) Requires, on or before September 30, 2017, the Governor's Office of Planning and Research (OPR) to create a California Energy Storage Permitting Guidebook (Energy Storage Guidebook) modeled substantially on the California Solar Permitting Guidebook (Solar Guidebook), in consultation with local building officials, the State Fire Marshall, the storage industry, the Public Utilities Commission (PUC), and other stakeholders, and through review of any existing streamlined permitting practices used by cities, counties, or city and counties. - 5) Provides the following definitions: - a) "Advanced energy storage" means an energy storage system, as defined in current law governing energy storage procurement targets for load-serving entities and publicly-owned utilities, as well as an energy storage system that is designed to provide backup energy services in the event of a grid outage, that is limited to either of the following: - i) Electrochemical energy storage in nonventing packages; or, - ii) Customer sited installations. - b) "Customer sited" means the system is interconnected to the electrical grid through an existing retail customer interconnection.
+- 1) Requires, on or before September 30, 2018, every city, county, or city and county with a population of 200,000 or more residents, and on or before January 31, 2019, every city, county, or city and county with a population of less than 200,000 residents, to make all documentation and forms associated with the permitting of advanced energy storage available on a publicly accessible Internet Web site (website), if the city, county, or city and county has a website. - 2) Requires every city, county, or city and county to allow for electronic submission of a permit application and associated documentation for advanced energy storage installations, and to authorize the electronic signature on all forms, applications, and other documentation in lieu of a wet signature by an applicant. - 3) Prohibits any fee charged for the permitting or inspection of an advanced energy storage installation from being calculated based on the value of the installation or any other factor not directly associated with the cost to issue the permit and inspect the advanced energy storage installation. - 4) Requires, on or before January 1, 2020, the Governor's Office of Planning and Research (OPR) to create a California Energy Storage Permitting Guidebook (Energy Storage Guidebook) modeled substantially on the California Solar Permitting Guidebook (Solar Guidebook), in consultation with local building officials, the State Fire Marshall, the storage industry, labor representatives from the utility and construction industries, licensed electrical contractors, electrical corporations, publicly owned utilities, the Public Utilities Commission (PUC), and other stakeholders, and through review of any existing streamlined permitting practices used by cities, counties, or city and counties. - 5) Prohibits OPR, in developing the Energy Storage Guidebook, from including provisions that are in conflict with or are inconsistent with provisions of the California Building Standards Code, the California Electrical Code, or any other model code adopted by the California Building Standards Commission pursuant to the California Building Standards Law, as specified. - 6) Provides the following definitions: - a) "Advanced energy storage" means an energy storage system, as defined in current law governing energy storage procurement targets for load-serving entities and publiclyowned utilities, as well as an energy storage system that is designed to provide backup energy services in the event of a grid outage, that is limited to both of the following:

-- c) "Electronic submittal" means the utilization of one or more of the following: Email, the Internet, or facsimile. - 6) Makes the following findings: - a) It is the policy of the state to promote and encourage the installation of advanced energy storage and to limit obstacles to its use in order to increase the reliability, safety, and resilience of the state's electrical system. - b) It is further the intent of the Legislature that the applicable state agencies, including OPR, extend and expand the existing initiative being conducted by the PUC to further note best practices in the safe permitting of advanced energy storage.
-That effort should ultimately produce an Energy Storage Guidebook, taking advantage of the efforts and lessons learned in creating the streamlined permitting processes and modeling in part after the Solar Guidebook. - 7) Provides that no reimbursement is required by this bill, pursuant to Section 6 of Article XIII B of the California Constitution, because a local agency has the authority to levy service charges, fees, or assessments sufficient to pay for the program or level of service mandated by this bill.
+- i) Electrochemical energy storage in nonventing packages; and, - ii) Customer sited installations; - b) "Customer sited" means the system is interconnected to the electrical grid through an existing retail customer interconnection; and, - c) "Electronic submittal" means the utilization of one or more of the following: Email, the Internet, or facsimile. - 7) Makes the following findings: - a) It is the policy of the state to promote and encourage the installation of advanced energy storage and to limit obstacles to its use; and, - b) It is further the intent of the Legislature that the applicable state agencies, including OPR, extend and expand the existing initiative being conducted by the PUC to further note best practices in the safe permitting of advanced energy storage.
+That effort should ultimately produce an Energy Storage Guidebook, taking advantage of the efforts and lessons learned in creating the streamlined permitting processes and modeling in part after the Solar Guidebook. - 8) Provides that no reimbursement is required by this bill, pursuant to Section 6 of Article XIII B of the California Constitution, because a local agency has the authority to levy service charges, fees, or assessments sufficient to pay for the program or level of service mandated by this bill.